 (iv) If alternative models are required to appropriately represent the proposed Generation Resource or SOG, an alternative model may be provided by the IE, subject to verification by the lead TSP and ERCOT; and

 (v) In order to perform stability (transient and voltage) analyses, the IE shall provide unit stability model information and data to the TSP(s) and ERCOT via the online RIOO system.
 The Dynamics Working Group Procedural Manual contains more detail and IE dynamics data requirements.
 Data submitted for transient stability models shall be compatible with ERCOT standard models (Siemens/PTI PSS/E and Powertech Labs Inc TSAT, VSAT and SSAT).
 If no compatible model exists, the IE shall work with a consultant or software vendor to develop and supply accurate/appropriate models along with other associated data.
 These models shall be incorporated into the standard model libraries of both software packages.
 It is recommended that generation owners and developers encourage manufacturers and software vendors to work together to develop and maintain these important models.

+(vi) The IE and the TSP shall coordinate with one another for the IE to complete the reactive study and for the TSP to have the needed data to start the FIS stability study.

+(A) The TSP shall send the preliminary short circuit current for the proposed POI based on the most recent System Protection Working Group (SPWG) base case to the IE within ten Business Days of signing the FIS study agreement.

+(B) The IE shall complete a preliminary reactive study to determine the reactive devices that will be needed to meet ERCOT requirements.
+Once determined, the IE shall add the reactive devices, if any, to the Resource Registration data and make the updated data available to ERCOT and the TSP via the online RIOO system.

+(C) The TSP shall start the FIS Stability Study after all the required data is available via the online RIOO system.

+(vii) Once the TSP has completed the FIS Short Circuit Study and it is approved by ERCOT, made available to the IE via the online RIOO system, and posted to the Market Information System (MIS) Secure Area, the IE shall complete and submit the final reactive study via the online RIOO system.
+ERCOT shall approve or comment on the final reactive study within ten Business Days.

 (c) Prior to start of construction: